rocord01/indirecta-website/docs/FOSD/iComm/applications.md

 - The user is greeted with a red on black selection menu.
 Use the `UP` and `DOWN` iComm Keys to scroll and `OK` to choose.
 The only choice available on the current version is the Applications debug menu.
 - After selecting the Applications menu, the user can scroll using the previous keys or the mouse scroll wheel, and select an application.
 - After selecting an application, the user will be able to edit live module "self" data such as AppInfo, Configuration strings and booleans.
-- An error simulator tool and a keyboard testing tool have been since added to the debug kit
+- An error simulator tool and a keyboard testing tool have been since added to the debug kit, along with an option that automatically opens the Roblox console

-## ⚠️ License
+## Circle Apps

-The iComm and any other proprietary related devices by Indirecta are released under the GNU GPL v3 license.
+The iComm FOSD's GitHub page features download pages for all official but non-essential "Circle" Apps described below.
+This section aims to describe best all the Circle applications that aren't included by default in iComm Releases.